 Best practice is to ensure staff fill out the information contained in registration forms themselves by asking relevant questions.
 Ask for several pieces of I.D. from each guest; ask questions about the number of people staying in the room and potential visitors; check license plate numbers.
 In addition to this, keep easily accessible records, introduce more secure payment systems, and ensure data protection policies are adhered to.

 The underlying motives behind employee theft and fraud are complex, however, one study suggests that the adrenaline rush involved taking revenge against poor employers plays a large part.
 If this is true, then treating your staff with respect, paying them fairly, providing vacation time, and communicating hotel policies can go a long way to combating the issue, removing the need for employees to “hit back” at the employer.

-For hoteliers across the US, improving hotel security, and subsequently hotel safety, is an element of management that cannot be overlooked especially with today’s labor shortage.
+For hoteliers across the US, improving hotel security, and subsequently, hotel safety is an element of management that cannot be overlooked especially with today’s labor shortage.
 The good news is, however, that this can be achieved with a few simple changes and the introduction of market-ready technologies.
 In fact, any hotel can improve hotel security procedures without necessarily investing large sums of money.
 Take this ROI calculator to see for yourself.

 Finally, as legislation also begins to catch up and prioritize both guest and employee security within hotels, the issue of compliance must also be discussed.
-For example, panic button laws are now spreading across the US, and hotels will be mandated to provide technologies such as these in the future to mitigate threats on a number of levels.
+For example, panic button laws have been spreading across the US, and hotels will be mandated to provide technologies such as these in the future to mitigate threats on a number of levels.

-This is why ROAR for Good has technology specifically for hotels, providing your workers with wearable and discreet panic buttons to summon help quickly.
-Protect your biggest assets with AlwaysOn™ and to discuss our business solutions and learn more about the platform.
+This is why ROAR has developed our panic button technology specifically for hotels, providing your workers with wearable and discreet panic buttons to summon help quickly.
+Contact us today to learn how we can help protect your hotel staff.